 “The Donor Care Center is the result of more than two years of planning and collaboration as Gift of Life Donor Program, Penn Medicine and hospitals throughout our region continue to lead the way in innovation, best practices and clinical excellence,” said Christine Radolovic, Chief Clinical Officer of Gift of Life Donor Program.
 “With this unique and multidisciplinary team, we anticipate increasing the utilization of organs that might otherwise not be transplanted, saving lives and extending legacies for families of patients who become donors.
 With 20 waitlist patients dying each day nationally, each and every organ that can be made available for transplant represents a second chance at life.”

-More than 5,000 children and adults in the Gift of Life region and more than 100,000 nationwide are waiting for a life-saving transplant.
+about 5,000 children and adults in the Gift of Life region and more than 100,000 nationwide are waiting for a life-saving transplant.

 “Organ and tissue donation not only benefits transplant patients.
 It can bring peace to a donor’s family.
 My son, Sipho Themba, was an organ donor who saved six people,” said Cynthia London of Philadelphia, a volunteer ambassador and former board member of Gift of Life Donor Program.
 “At the Gift of Life Donor Care Center, donation gives comfort to grieving families as donors give life to others.”